 More Delicious Curries

 Crockpots are great for making curries.
-Why not try one of these alternatives?
+Why not try one of these alternatives from around the world?

 It’ll keep in the freezer for up to three months.
 You can also keep it in the fridge for up to three days in an airtight container.